 Wow, Firenze and the sunset

-After a few turns in the allies and some quick visits of the Italian fashion boutique (Some of them had museums like Ferragamo Museum and Gucci World Flagship store).
+After a few turns in the allies and some quick visits to the Italian fashion boutique (Some of them had museums like Ferragamo Museum and Gucci World Flagship store).
 I ended my first day in town with a beautiful sunset view of the city at another place named after Michelangelo.
 Michelangelo Square is a place in the city that requires public transportation uphill.
 The square had another duplication of “David” standing in the middle of the space, but everyone on site was too busy admiring the gorgeous view of the Florence old town over the Arno River.

 Places to see for the 2nd day onwards: